Why Trenchless Utility Installations Might Be Your Project’s Best Solution

 This method is effective for crossing under roadways or other elevated embankments where the depth of the pipe can be installed relatively close to the normal open-cut depth of the new utility installation.

 Be aware that a permitting agency such as a highway department or railroad may require a casing pipe for the crossing.
 If so, this requirement can make jack and boring extremely cost-effective since the casing pipe is already placed as part of the installation method.

 The drawback to this method is that the insertion and receiving pits need to be at the depth of the crossing elevation.
 Very deep crossings can be expensive due to the cost of excavation and shoring.

-Microtunneling uses a small boring machine to drill a shaft and then the utility pipe is installed into the shaft.
-The boring machine is controlled remotely from the surface and is hydraulically pushed similar to the jack and boring method.
+Microtunneling uses a small boring machine to drill a shaft, and the utility pipe is installed into the shaft.
+The boring machine is controlled remotely from the surface and is hydraulically pushed, similar to the jack and boring method.
 Insertion and receiving pits are excavated at both ends of the project, and the boring machinery is lowered to the desired crossing elevation.
 Drilling materials are also augured back to the receiving pit as in the jack and boring method.

 A benefit of this method is that remote operation reduces safety concerns by eliminating the need for workers to operate machinery directly in deep excavations.

 Microtunneling is often used for larger pipes and may not be cost-effective for smaller-diameter pipe installations.
 This method is also very specialized and is predominantly one of the most expensive techniques on a per-foot basis.Learn How Trenchless Sewer Lines Can Save Time and Money